BAA Comet Section : Comets discovered in 2026

 PanSTARRS 2 discovered a 21st magnitude comet in images taken with the 1.8 m Ritchey-Chretien on

 January 17.39.
 It was placed on the PCCP as P22kwkz.
-PanSTARRS soon found pre-discovery images and as the orbit improved were
+Once a preliminary orbit was available on the PCCP, PanSTARRS

-able to track it ever further back, eventually finding PanSTARRS images as far back as 2013 April 15.
-Sam Deen was then able to find even
+able to find pre-discovery images back to 2013 April 15.
+Sam Deen was then able to find Sloan Digital Sky Survey

 2026 B2 (Sun-Gao)